top of page

 好向靈山塔下修。

-This mountain lies deep in your heart.
+This sacred mountain lies within your own heart.

 bottom of page